muKaustav/acko-pipeline-manager/README.md

 ### Frontend:

-- Dashboard with pipeline overview
+- Dashboard with pipeline overview.
-- Pipeline creation page
+- Pipeline creation page.
-- Pipeline management page
+- Pipeline management page.
-- Search bar for quick pipeline lookup
+- Search bar for quick pipeline lookup.

 ### Backend:

-- MySQL and PostgreSQL support for source and destination
+- MySQL and PostgreSQL support for source and destination.
-- MongoDB for pipeline metadata storage
+- MongoDB for pipeline metadata storage.
-- RESTful API for pipeline operations
+- RESTful API for pipeline operations.
-- WebSockets for real-time pipeline status updates
+- WebSockets for real-time pipeline status updates.
-- Offloaded processing using BullMQ, using Redis as a broker, for extract and load operations
+- Offloaded processing using BullMQ, using Redis as a broker, for extract and load operations.
-- Caching using Redis for faster data retrieval
+- Caching using Redis for faster data retrieval.
-- Used Meltano / Singer.io for ELT operations
+- Used Meltano / Singer.io for ELT operations.

 ## 🌐 Tech Stack